 On February 11, 1990 a movie was released in the USA called ‘Miracle Landing’.
 The film tells the story of Paradise Airlines Flight 243 flying from Honolulu to Hilo, which was involved in a terrifying explosive decompression when a large section of the forward roof blows off.
 After the pilots battle to keep the stricken jet in the air, the airliner eventually lands and the terrified passengers are safely evacuated.
-It is then discovered that one of the flight attendants was missing, after being sucked out of the aircraft during the explosion.
+It is then discovered that one of the flight attendants are missing, after being sucked out of the aircraft during the explosion.

 But ‘Miracle Landing’ was more than just a dramatic made-for-television movie.
 The on-screen portrayal of Paradise Airlines Flight 243 was taken from the real life events aboard Aloha Airlines Flight 243 on April 28, 1988.